laszlocph/gimlet-documentation/src/pages/blog/how-flux-broke-the-cicd-feedback-loop-and-how-we-pieced-it-back-together.md

 ## What is up with ArgoCD and other gitops controllers?

 Flux is not unique with its distributed approach.
-It has some nice characteristics, like not having to store all cluster credentials in a central server, but ArgoCD supports better this particular usecase.
+It has some nice characteristics, like not having to store all cluster credentials in a central server, but ArgoCD supports this particular usecase better.
 Its centralized architecture allows it to determine easily the state of the gitops sync.

 From the CI/CD pipeline, you can ask ArgoCD whether the sync is done using the `argocd app sync --async` command followed by the `argocd app wait --sync --health` commands.
 The wait command will halt the execution until the terminal state is known.